What is public key infrastructure (PKI)?

 The CA is in charge of signing and issuing digital certificates as proof that a subject’s identity has been verified, and following an approved RA request, the CA will issue pair of private and public keys to accompany this.
 This might come across a simple step in this process, but there are various pieces of hardware and software working silently in the background to make this happen.
 These include managing tasks like automatic data validation, the creation of key pairs, and request approval.
 These elements all form the PKI.

 Where is PKI used?

 Public Key Infrastructure use features in a large range of applications, but it is most frequently used to protect digital platforms and services.
 A common deployment is the protection of data transfers so that information being sent over a network can only be viewed by the intended recipient.

 It's also used to send emails using OpenPGP (Open Pretty Good Privacy) and S / MIME (Secure / Multipurpose Internet Mail Extensions), user authentication using smart cards and the authentication of client systems using SSL (Secure Socket Layer) signatures or encryption.

 You may also encounter a variant of PKI when accessing e-documents and online forms that require user signatures.
 While there are other ways to verify an e-document, PKI is by far the easiest to use as it's not necessary for the two parties to know each other.

 The chain of trust

-To enhance the security of PKI, a trusted relationship is needed called a chain of trust.
+To enhance the security of Public Key Infrastructure, a trusted relationship is needed called a chain of trust.
 This hierarchy describes the trust relationship between identities when using Subordinate (intermediate) CAs.
 The main advantage of this is that it enables the delegation of certificates by Subordinate CAs.